Tag Archives: Chili

 As we do each year, we bring you our favorite bowls of chili in the DFW area.
 Please note there is not a bean to be found on this list.
 If you do enjoy beans with your chili, we invite you to check out another article we wrote some time ago on the subject.
 But feel free to legume!

-This year a few favorites fell off the list, not due to a bad chili, but rather they removed the item from their menu.
+This year a few favorites fell off the list, not due to a bad chili, but rather because they removed the item from their menu.
 It may return as it gets colder, but sayonara CBD Provisions, Ferris Wheelers and Katy Trail Ice House.
 They all have amazing food.

 Check out our list: